Doug died unexpectedly at the age of 52 of sudden cardiac arrest.

 Benicar HCT® (olmesartan medoxomil-hydrochlorothiazide) is a combination of an angiotensin II receptor antagonist (AT1 subtype), olmesartan medoxomil, and a thiazide diuretic, hydrochlorothiazide (HCTZ).
 Benicar HCT went on the market in 2003, after being tested for just 8 weeks in clinical trials of about 1200 patients.

 Doug was also taking Crestor to lower his cholesterol.
 He also had slightly impaired fasting glucose (blood sugar) levels.
-The doctor said that, had he lived longer, he might have eventually developed diabetes.
+His physician said that, had he lived longer, he might have eventually developed diabetes.

-Doug's MD decided he should continue taking it after a treadmill test, and after a fainting incident three months before Doug died.
+Doug's MD decided he should continue taking it after a treadmill test done a few months after Doug started taking Benicar.

 If you are currently on Benicar or Benicar HCT (especially if you are diabetic), I URGE you to talk to your prescribing physician about alternatives and monitoring.
 See the FDA Drug Safety Communication: Ongoing safety review of Benicar and cardiovascular events, issued three days after Doug's death, and make sure your doctor reviews it.

-The announcement deals with two large, long term clinical trials were held where people with Type 2 diabetes (which Doug did not have) received either Benicar or a placebo.
+This announcement deals with two large, long term (39 months) clinical trials were held where people with Type 2 diabetes (which Doug did not have) received either Benicar or a placebo.
 The unexpected result was that diabetics taking Benicar were ~3-5 times more likely to die from a cardiac event than were those taking a placebo.

 FDA documents indicate the following about Benicar HCT: